 While this might seem like a ton of different skill sets to pick up, all of them are interconnected and share a lot of the underlying logic and structures.
 When you learn how to program in a theoretical way, you know how math works, you know how objects are handled, you know logical cases.
 That knowledge applies regardless of what language you’re using, and from there it’s just about picking up the specifics of your environment and making the most of the language’s capabilities.

 Take a Boot Camp

 A common piece of advice for novice developers is to take a boot camp.
-Boot camps are programs that last anywhere from 4 to 14 weeks and teach you skills in a given area from the ground up.
+Some courses run boot camps for 4-12 weeks, while more in-depth programs can last anywhere from 9-24 months and will teach you a complete set of skills in a given area from the ground up.
 There are hundreds of such programs out there, so there’s always a program somewhere that fits with your schedule, timing, and availability.
 It’s difficult to recommend any specific boot camp, however, simply because of how varied they are.
 Whether you’re doing a deep dive into a single programming language, a broad overview of an entire industry, or a more politically-focused boot camp aimed at democratizing technology, there’s something out there for you; you just have to find it.

 Choose Your Boot Camp Carefully

 One of the biggest problems with boot camps is the flood of people who take a boot camp and hit the job market, hoping to jump-start a career.
 The reality is, while a boot camp can be a great way to boost your knowledge and help you find a new career, it’s not always enough to land you in a high-end position.